hashicorp/terraform-provider-azurerm/website/docs/r/elastic_stack.html.markdown

 The following arguments are supported:

-* `elastic_cloud_email_address` - (Required) Specifies the Email Address which should be associated with this Elastic Stack account.
-Changing this forces a new Elastic Stack to be created.
+* `elastic_cloud_email_address` - (Required) Specifies the Email Address which should be associated with this Elasticsearch account.
+Changing this forces a new Elasticsearch to be created.

-* `location` - (Required) The Azure Region where the Elastic Stack should exist.
-Changing this forces a new Elastic Stack to be created.
+* `location` - (Required) The Azure Region where the Elasticsearch resource should exist.
+Changing this forces a new Elasticsearch to be created.

-* `name` - (Required) The name which should be used for this Elastic Stack.
-Changing this forces a new Elastic Stack to be created.
+* `name` - (Required) The name which should be used for this Elasticsearch resource.
+Changing this forces a new Elasticsearch to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Elastic Stack should exist.
-Changing this forces a new Elastic Stack to be created.
+* `resource_group_name` - (Required) The name of the Resource Group where the Elasticsearch resource should exist.
+Changing this forces a new Elasticsearch to be created.

-* `sku_name` - (Required) Specifies the name of the SKU for this Elastic Stack.
-Changing this forces a new Elastic Stack to be created.
+* `sku_name` - (Required) Specifies the name of the SKU for this Elasticsearch.
+Changing this forces a new Elasticsearch to be created.

 ---

 * `logs` - (Optional) A `logs` block as defined below.

-* `monitoring_enabled` - (Optional) Specifies if the Elastic Stack should have monitoring configured?
+* `monitoring_enabled` - (Optional) Specifies if the Elasticsearch should have monitoring configured?
 Defaults to `true`.
-Changing this forces a new Elastic Stack to be created.
+Changing this forces a new Elasticsearch to be created.

-* `tags` - (Optional) A mapping of tags which should be assigned to the Elastic Stack.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Elasticsearch resource.

 ---